Uncle Ben’s brand ‘evolves’ into Ben’s Original after criticism of racial stereotyping

-As a number of food companies, including Aunt Jemima’s pancake brand and Cream of Wheat porridge, announced this year that they were rethinking the racist stereotypes in their mascots and labeling, the company that owns Uncle Ben’s rice vowed that it would “evolve” the brand.
+As food companies, including Aunt Jemima’s pancake brand and Cream of Wheat porridge, announced this year that they were rethinking the racist stereotypes in their mascots and labeling, the company that owns Uncle Ben’s rice vowed it would “evolve” the brand.

 The company on Wednesday revealed what that evolution looks like: Uncle Ben’s is now Ben’s Original, according to Mars, the conglomerate behind the rice line.